helix-editor/helix/README.md

 (similar to emacs) in wgpu or skulpin.

 # Installation

+Note: Only the Rust syntax has indentation definitions at the moment.

 We provide packaging for various distributions, but here's a quick method to build from source.